Student Loan Repayment

 - Get in the habit of submitting your proof of employment annually.
 Submitting the Employment Certification Form annually will trigger the servicer to start counting your eligible payments right away.
 It will also result in the borrower receiving notification if the employment or payments are not seen as eligible – something borrowers should know when they are starting to make payments rather than after ten years have passed.
 The PSLF Employer Certification Form and FAQ’s can be found on the Department of Education’s website.

 Because you have to make 120 qualifying monthly payments, it will take at least 10 years before you can qualify for PSLF.
 After you make your 120th qualifying monthly payment for PSLF, you’ll need to submit the PSLF application to receive loan forgiveness.
 You must be working for a qualifying employer at the time you submit the PSLF application and at the time the remaining balance on your loan is forgiven.
 Access the application and learn more about the process to apply on the Department of Education’s website.

 Depending on a number of factors, including whether you provided timely proof of being employed by an eligible employer via the ECF process, it could take a couple of months or significantly more time if you have to provide additional documentation.

 Learn more about the PSLF program and resources on the Department of Education’s website.

 Don’t pay for help managing or consolidating your federal student loan.
 There are plenty of free resources.

 USSFCU membership is a great asset when it comes to managing your day-to-day finances and financial wellness as a whole.
-For 85 years, USSFCU has provided the U.S. Senate and Capitol Hill communities with world-class financial stability, security, and service.
+For over 85 years, USSFCU has provided the U.S. Senate and Capitol Hill communities with world-class financial stability, security, and service.
 Learn more about us, check out our financial literacy blogs, and explore our other financial education and learning resources.